Embed Inc PIC Programmers Host Protocol Specification

 chips have a multi-word write buffer.
 The write buffer is

-loaded, then the entire buffer is written in one
+loaded, then the entire buffer is written in one programming

-programming operation.
-WBUFSZ value must be correctly
+operation.
+WBUFSZ value must be correctly set.
+Uses BEGIN

 8 (Version 14, optional): For 18F2520 and related.
 For normal